Adaptive Skiing

 Use and Care

-- The person should check with his or her primary care clinician before joining an adaptive ski program or skiing on his or her own.
+- The person should check with their primary care clinician before joining an adaptive ski program or skiing on their own.

 - The ski gear should be checked with each use for fit, safety, and needs of the skier.